 When choosing the anatomy point colours in the colour swatches in the carousel, also above, can be used as aids.
 Hint, again, begin by entering the simple colours, e.g., red, brown, black or green, and choose from the suggested derivative forms, if any.
 After typing the third letter in a form field a lookup table is provided to assist in completing the entry.
 Click on one of the suggested colours or type one of the suggestions in the field to complete the query field.

 The database query responds with a list of qualifying species with their common name, scientific name, "Details Page" link and a small image, if available.
 The query distinguishes male, female and immature of the species where there is a difference.
 In the case there is no match the query response is "no hummingbird matches the colour selection".
 If no match is made when querying including the optional field entry, i.e., the tail, try querying using the required fields only, i.e., throat, chest and back, before concluding definitively that there is no matching entry.
 The "Details Page" gives a comprehensive description of the species including general description, habitat, behaviour, territories, clade description, audio, image or video, where available.

-Presently the database is limited to the hummingbirds of Trinidad and Tobago, 22 species, and that are also present in South America (the Guianas, Venezuela and Colombia), Central America and the Caribbean Archipelago (Lesser Antilles, Netherlands Antilles and Puerto Rico).
-However there is an ongoing project to include all the hummingbirds in the database from the political territories of the Caribbean, i.e., northern South America, Central America, North America and the islands of the Caribbean Archipelago.
+Presently, the database is limited to all the hummingbirds of two islands of the Greater Antilles, i.e., Cuba and Jamaica, the Windward Islands, and Trinidad and Tobago, totaling 32 species; 22 of these species are also present in South America (the Guianas, Venezuela and Colombia), Central America and the Caribbean Archipelago (Lesser Antilles, Netherlands Antilles and Puerto Rico).
+There is an ongoing project to include all the hummingbirds, in the database, from the political territories of the Caribbean, i.e., all the islands of the Greater Antilles, the Leeward Islands, northern South America, Central America, and North America, i.e., Florida and the other Gulf States.